-- A. Conform to applicable local codes and ordinances for disposal of debris, burning debris on site, use of herbicides, etc. - B. Coordinate clearing Work with utility companies as required. - PART 2 PRODUCTS
+- A. Conform to applicable local codes and ordinances for disposal of debris, burning debris on site, use of herbicides, etc. - B. Coordinate clearing Work with utility companies as required. - C. Follow all requirements, suggestions and directions indicated or referenced in the soils report from UES Feb 27, 2025, Project No A24138.00551.000 - PART 2 PRODUCTS